 Till date, the aroma of the stew makes me dream about those times especially whenever hunger and nostalgia set in.

 This recipe calls for fresh or whole Tilapia Fish, but it’s okay to use fish fillets for this.
 I’ve used fillets several times, and I must say, I love the outcome!
-However, bear it in mind that once you add the fillets to the stew, you need to keep an eye on it to prevent it from disintegrating inside the stew.
+However, bear in mind that once you add the fillets to the stew, you need to keep an eye on them to prevent them from disintegrating inside the stew.
 The fillet takes about 5 minutes to get done.

 As you can see although my Fish had been thoroughly cleaned.
 I still soaked it in hot water.
 This is because Catfish is naturally a soft Fish, the hot water will not only remove the slime, but it will also help to firm up the fish a bit, therefore, reducing its chances of breaking apart in the stew.